 Note that Average and Total Utilitarianism even have different scales for goodness: neither their lowest level of goodness nor their highest levels of goodness are the same number, and their evaluations cover ranges of different length.
-This is important because some responses to normative uncertainty - such as Expected Moral Value - recommend an average or expectation over alternative theories (Budolfson & Spears (2018a); Bykvist (2017); Bykvist, MacAskill, & Ord (2019); Greaves & Ord (2017); Hedden (2016)).
-This moral-expectation approach has found difficulty in the need to compare evaluation quantities across theories, but that problem is not relevant in the case of Figure 3, because the two axiologies agree on the optimum.
+This is important because some responses to normative uncertainty-such as Expected Moral Value-recommend an average or expectation over alternative theories (Budolfson and Spears 2018a; Bykvist 2017; Bykvist et al. 2019; Greaves and Ord 2017; Hedden 2016).
+This moral-expectation approach has found difficulty in the need to compare evaluation quantities across theories, but that problem is not relevant in the case of Figure 5.3, because the two axiologies agree on the optimum.

-The point of Figure 3 is that both Average and Total Utilitarianism recommend the same corner solution.
+The point of Figure 5.3 is that both Average and Total Utilitarianism recommend the same corner solution.
 In optimization, a "corner solution" is when the optimal policy is equal to a boundary constraint.
 Because Average and Total Utilitarianism both recommend full decarbonization, in this example, there is no practical disagreement between them, only theoretical disagreement.
-Whether or not actual climate policy is well-described by figure 1 is substantially an empirical question (concerning economics, demography, climate science, etc.), although also a normative one (because different losses, such as of life and wealth, must be aggregated).
-However, it is not implausible that actual climate policy questions could be resolved by dominance - that is to say, by agreement across candidate axiologies.
+Whether or not actual climate policy is well-described by Figure 5.1 is substantially an empirical question (concerning economics, demography, climate science, etc.), although also a normative one (because different losses, such as of life and wealth, must be aggregated).
+However, it is not implausible that actual climate policy questions could be resolved by dominance-that is to say, by agreement across candidate axiologies.
 For example, if we are confident that a particular set of future lives would be full only of terrible suffering and thus not worth living, and if by preventing those lives from occurring we prevent some harmful carbon emissions, and if furthermore we know these are the only relevant considerations, then all plausible population axiologies recommend not creating those lives.

-Although that example was fanciful, another might be quite realistic (see Scovronick et al. (2017) for detailed evaluation of the following).
-Consider investments in human development in developing countries, with a special focus on women's social status and the education and well-being of girls.
-This would have a range of likely consequences, which we can assume for hypothesis that we know with certainty (which would be confidence beyond the actual reach of social science):
+Although that example was fanciful, another might be quite realistic (see Scovronick et al. 2017 for detailed evaluation of the following).
+Consider investments in human development in developing countries, with a special focus on women's social status and the education and well-being of young women.
+This would have a range of likely consequences, which we can assume for hypothesis that we know with certainty (a level of confidence beyond the actual reach of social science):

-- The women who receive the program and the lives lived by other people in their places and times would be better: an increase in the near-term average. - Long-term average well-being would be improved by reduced climate change and by accelerated economic development. - Some 21st century lives that would have been worth living would not be lived, because of empowered young women choosing to reduce their fertility.
-(Under Total Utilitarian-like theories, this would be a social cost.) - Because of the reduced threat of climate change, the expected number of future good lives lived increases by more than the number of 21st century lives reduced.
+- The women who receive the program and the lives lived by other people in their places and times would be better: an increase in the near-term average. - Long-term average well-being would be improved by reduced climate change and by accelerated economic development. - Some twenty-first century lives that would have been worth living would not be lived, because of empowered young women choosing to reduce their fertility.
+(Under Total Utilitarian-like theories, this would be a social cost.)

+• Because of the reduced threat of climate change, the expected number of future good lives lived increases by more than the number of twenty-first century lives reduced.